jaxa/racs2_bridge/README.md

     colcon build --symlink-install
     ```

-After build, you successfully installed RACS2.

 ### Procedure for use

+It must be built separately for both cFS and ROS 2.
 For detailed procedure, please see the [example](https://github.com/jaxa/racs2_bridge/tree/main/Example).

 ## Params for ROS2